Snake River Rafting Snake River / Hells Canyon Whitewater Trips

 • We offer several Snake River rafting specialty trips: Women’s Wellness & Rafting, Flying Fish Restaurant Partnership Trip and Fishing & Hunting rafting trips

-• Join us for Hells Canyon rafting on the Wild & Scenic section of the world renowned river.
+• Join us in Hells Canyon on the Wild & Scenic section of the world renowned Snake River.

 • Side hikes including Suicide Point in the Seven Devils Mountains.

-• Excellent Snake River fishing opportunities for bass, trout, sturgeon, and steelhead.
+• Excellent fishing opportunities for bass, trout, sturgeon, and steelhead.

 • Diverse wildlife – bighorn sheep, chukar flocks and bald eagles.

-Hells Canyon rafting on the the Wild and Scenic Snake River is a bucket list river for whitewater rafters and outdoor enthusiasts.
-Snake River rafting features the deepest river canyon in North America (deeper than the Grand Canyon) Hells Canyon rafting features incredible views with a 8,000ft drop from surrounding mountain tops to the river.
-Our world renowned Snake River / Hells Canyon rafting trips offer unforgettable multi-day rafting and camping experiences that seamlessly blend tranquil white water rafting stretches with thrilling Class III rapids.
+Rafting on the Wild and Scenic Snake River in Hells Canyon a must-do bucket list river experience for anyone.
+The Snake River features the deepest river canyon in North America (yup! deeper than the Grand Canyon) The Canyon features incredible views with a 8,000ft drop from surrounding mountain tops to the river shores.
+Our world renowned (you’ll have to see-it-to-believe-it) Snake River trips offer an unforgettable multi-day rafting and camping experiences – seamlessly blend tranquil white water rafting stretches with thrilling Class III rapids.

-The Snake River Oregon stands tall as a premier destination for whitewater rafting and outdoor exploration.
-Our rafting trips launch from our outpost in Eastern Oregon, run along the Oregon, Idaho border and offer a thrilling variety of rapids suitable for all experience levels.
+The portion of the Snake River we guide is positioned on the Idaho and Oregon borders and stands tall as a premier destination for whitewater rafting.
+Our rafting trips launch from our outpost in Eastern Oregon and is truly an experience you won’t forget.

 Read More